Denials

 Should I reapply for a lower amount?

-When we review your application, we evaluate your financial profile and offer the highest amount we can safely lend, up to the amount you requested.
-There's no need to apply for less just to increase your chances.
+The amount you select on a loan application tells us the maximum you'd like to borrow.
+We evaluate your financial profile and offer the highest amount we can safely lend, up to the amount you requested.
+There's no need to apply for a lower amount to increase your chances.

 Why does a state database restriction mean I can't get approved?